BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ### Test transactions

 Test transactions are another way to alleviate user anxiety for sending on-chain payments, especially with static addresses, since the on-chain address is always visibly different from the static address.

-After the first use, users are typically on their own to use the application as it fits their needs, and everything should be set up appropriately.
-Features that are typically only relevant at later stages of the [usage life cycle]({{ '/guide/designing-products/usage-life-cycle/#first-use' | relative_url }}) may benefit from their own onboarding flows.
-Key is to present introductory information at the time it becomes relevant to the user.

 {% include image-gallery.html pages = page.images_test-txns %}